lol1ma/La-Pronto-Project/README.md

 ## Portfolio note

-This repository is intended for portfolio purposes.
-All sensitive information, including API keys, passwords and email credentials, has been replaced with placeholder values before publishing.
+This repository is for portfolio purposes.
+API keys, passwords and email credentials have been replaced with placeholders before publishing.